 Much like a school classroom, with the traditional schedule, you should plan to start the day between 8 A.M. and 9 A.M. and continue throughout the day in a structured manner.
 This means you will likely spend 45 minutes to one hour per subject throughout the day.

 Erica from Confessions of a Homeschooler lays out how her family schedules its day, right down to what subjects she teaches and when.
+In a remote school paradigm, you might find yourself following a similar structure.

 The Supplemented Schedule